 Frame and Forks

-2017's incantation of the Roubaix frame is the lightest Specialized have ever made, whether this be the FACT 10r carbon fibre of the Elite, Comp and Expert models to the top-level FACT 11r carbon of the S-Works bike.
-Rider-First Engineered design features throughout, ensuring every bike handles exactly as it should - no matter what the frame size.
-With help from motorsport experts McLaren, Specialized have worked hard to ensure a degree of vertical compliance that makes for impeccable rolling efficiency on the rough stuff, without sacrificing stiffness or handling.
+The 2017 Roubaix frame was amongst the lightest that Specialized have ever made, whether that be the FACT 10r carbon fibre of the Elite, Comp and Expert models to the top-level FACT 11r carbon of the S-Works bike, and it's the same story for 2018.
+That technology has also trickled down in the FACT 9r carbon frame, which you'll find the entry level Roubaix and Sport models.
+Now prevalent across Specialized's road range, Rider-First Engineered design is employed to ensure every bike handles exactly as it should - no matter what the frame size.

 Other Stand-out Features

-Most important to note on the new Roubaix is the new Future Shock headtube design.
-Essentially, it's an independent piston in the headtube that provides 20mm of travel.
-This might not sound like much, but it's just enough to maintain speed and comfort on rough terrain.
-According to Specialized, it outperforms anything on the current market - and it's easy to see why.
+As was the case for the 2017 range, the stand out feature on the Roubaix is the Future Shock headtube design.
+Essentially, this is an independent piston in the headtube that provides 20mm of travel - just enough to maintain speed and comfort on rough terrain.
+According to Specialized, it outperforms anything on the current market - and after a quick ride, it's easy to understand that claim.